wp-plugins/related/readme.txt

 Features:

 * Add related posts to your blog posts, pages etc.
-* Choose from posts, pages or any other post type
+* Choose from posts, pages or any other post type.
-* Support for custom post types
+* Support for custom post types.
-* Re-order related posts via drag and drop
+* Re-order related posts via drag and drop.
-* Widget that shows the related posts
+* Widget that shows the related posts.
-* Custom markup possible, or simply use the default output
+* Custom markup possible, or simply use the default output.
+* Support for multilang plugins, like WPML and Qtranslate.

 The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
 You can select the related posts yourself manually.